Just Wright

-Just Wright is a 2010 American romantic comedy film directed by Sanaa Hamri, starring Queen Latifah and Common.
+Just Wright is a 2010 American romantic comedy-drama film directed by Sanaa Hamri, starring Queen Latifah and Common.
 The film tells the story of a physical therapist, Leslie Wright, who falls in love with a professional basketball player, Scott McKnight.

 It received mixed reviews from critics.
+The film was released in the United States on May 14, 2010.

 Plot

 Leslie Wright, a physical therapist and die-hard basketball fan, is searching for a boyfriend but keeps being told by men that they see her only as a friend.
-After buying a house, Leslie allows her good friend and god-sister, Morgan, to stay at her home.
-The flighty and irresponsible Morgan dreams of becoming an NBA trophy wife.
+After buying a house, Leslie allows her impulsive and irresponsible godsister Morgan Alexander to stay at her home; Morgan dreams of becoming an NBA trophy wife.

-Following a New Jersey Nets basketball game, Leslie helps star player Scott McKnight at a gas station.
+Following a game between the New Jersey Nets and the Orlando Magic, Leslie helps the Nets' star player Scott McKnight at a gas station.
 They share a friendly conversation about basketball and jazz, and Scott invites Leslie to his birthday party.
 Leslie attends the party but also brings Morgan who quickly sets her sights on Scott.
 Intent on getting his interest, Morgan pretends to volunteer at a homeless shelter and claims to have no interest in Scott at all.
 He is intrigued and tracks her down.
 After dating for three months, he proposes and, while Leslie expresses some skepticism about the relationship, she is ultimately pleased that Morgan is happy.

-At the 2009 NBA All-Star Game, Scott suffers a torn PCL injury that puts his entire career in jeopardy.
+At the All-Star Game, Scott suffers a torn PCL injury that puts his entire career in jeopardy.
 Morgan becomes suspicious of Scott's physical therapist, a beautiful blonde woman, and begs Leslie to take over as his live-in physical therapist.
 However, tensions arise as Morgan is now forced to spend more time with Scott and finds herself disliking him.
 As rumors circle that Scott's career could quickly end if he doesn't recover by the playoffs, Morgan decides to leave Scott by leaving him a letter.

 Despite the awkward breakup, Leslie continues to work with Scott.
-She encourages and helps him with his recovery and helps to build his confidence.
+She earlier caught a cold and then Scott takes good care of Leslie.
+She also encourages and helps him with his recovery and helps to build his confidence.
 They also bond over their mutual love of basketball and music.
 Scott expresses surprise that Leslie is not seeing anyone and begins to see her in a more romantic light and she discovers that he plays piano, a talent he confides is his secret hobby.